PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-There are 3 important sections:
+There are three important sections:

-- `imports` - list of other NixOS modules that will get imported
+- `imports` - a list of other NixOS modules that will be imported.
-- `options` - list of options of the current module
+- `options` - a list of options for the current module.
-- `config` - the main "body" with default and option-based configuration
+- `config` - the main "body" containing default and option-based configuration.

 {{ nerdy(text="

-Usually the docs mention `enable` option, that is common in NixOS and Home
+Usually, the documentation mentions the `enable` option, which is common in
-Manager configurations.
-In my case I write and import modules that I intend to
+NixOS and Home Manager configurations.
+In my case, I write and import modules
-use, so I never use `enable`.
-Although I can see now the idea of repositories of
+that I intend to use, so I never use `enable`.
+However, I can now understand the
-prepared and mantained modules.
-This also why I got a feedback on my Neovim
+concept of repositories with prepared and maintained modules.
+This is also why I
+received feedback on my Neovim flake tutorial, suggesting that the preferred
-flake tutorial that the prefferred way should be contributing to
+approach should be contributing to
 [NixVim](https://github.com/nix-community/nixvim).

 ") }}

-If modules doesn't have options, then we can omit the config field and place the
+If modules do not have options or imports, then we can omit the config field and
-"main body" on top level:
+place the "main body" at the top level.

 ```nix
 { pkgs, ... }: {